 When the first frequency is checked, again increase the volume level to increase the frequency level.
 Continue this thing until the desired level is reached.

-Using the parametric equalizer- Some expensive mixing boards come with a parametric equalizer.
+Using the parametric equaliser – some expensive mixing boards come with a parametric equaliser.
 This can be used to control the frequency level to a great extent.
-As the parametric equalizer has a smaller bandwidth than the graphic equalizer it gives a better frequency control.
+As the parametric equaliser has a smaller bandwidth than the graphic equaliser it gives a better frequency control.
 The frequency is controlled by degrading the quality of the soundtrack.

-Checking the acoustics room- The size and shape of the room has a lot to do with controlling the feedback.
-Though the size of the room is always not in your hands, but if you consider the acoustics, it can prevent excessive reverberation.
-Here’s some DIY tip:
+Checking the acoustics room – the size and shape of the room has a lot to do with controlling the feedback.
+Although the size of the room is not always in your hands, if you consider the acoustics, it can prevent excessive reverberation.
+Here are some DIY tips: